 And placed right next door to the obelisk is Blind Sam, a Victorian gas lamp which was given to the town to celebrate the jubilee of Queen Victoria in 1887.
 It used to stand in the Market Place, at the other end of the town but was moved to make way for the memorial stone which now stands there.

 It was named Blind Sam due to the fact that the gas light from the lamp was very temperamental.
 It was powered by the gas supply from the town, which at the time was rather unreliable!

 Holt is the stopping point for the North Norfolk Railway line, also called the Poppy Line, which is a heritage steam line running from Sheringham to Holt, stopping off at Weybourne on the way.
 It's a fantastic experience to have a ride on these steam trains, it really takes you back in time.

 It was originally the Midland and Great Northern Railway line which opened in 1887, and closed in 1964.
 But in 1965 the line was restored and the North Norfolk Railway was born.

 If you take this train and arrive at Holt, you can then catch the special bus which will bring you into the town before you catch the train back again to Sheringham.
 It’s a really lovely steam train line, and you can read much more about the North Norfolk Railway here.

-And even closer to Holt is Spout Hills which is common land maintained by Holt Town Council.
-There’s a lovely write up about Spout Hills here.
+And even closer to Holt is Spout Hills which is 14 acres of common land maintained by Holt Town Council and is just 150 yards from the obelisk.